zesterer/atto/README.md

 # Yields 10
 ```

-Selecting the first value in a list
+Selecting the first value in a list:

 ```
 fn main is